RetiredWizard/pac-fruitjam/README.md

 launcher.conf.json `audio` Parameters:

-    output - "speaker" or "headphone" (defaults to headphone) volume - 0.0 to 1.0 (defaults to 0.35)
+    output - "speaker" or "headphone" (defaults to speaker) volume - 0.0 to 1.0 (defaults to 0.35)
     volume_override_danger - 0.0 to 1.0 (defaults to 0.75)